csokosgeza/ai-audio-dataset-creator/README.md

 ## Features

-*   Process single or multiple video files, or an entire folder of videos.
+*   Process single or multiple video/audio files, or an entire folder of videos.
 *   User-friendly Streamlit interface for configuration and process monitoring.
 *   Optional background noise removal using Demucs.
 *   Optional speaker diarization using `pyannote.audio` through WhisperX.